 It should return something similar to:

 3 Network monitoring with Pandora NTA

-As a base for Pandora NTA/NTOP we use a fork of the NTOP project (of the version licensed as GPL2), besides the own code of the Pandora FMS project.
-It is in charge of collecting the data and sending them in XML format to Pandora FMS server.
-All that code is available in our public repository for anyone who wants it, because it is a 100% opensource functionality.
+As a base for Pandora NTA/NTOP, a fork of the NTOP project (of version licensed as GPL2) is used, besides the Pandora FMS project code itself.
+It is in charge of collecting data and sending it in XML format to Pandora FMS server.
+All that code is available in our public repository for anyone who wants it, because it is a 100% open source feature.

 Pandora NTA uses one or several network sensors to inspect traffic and generate consumption statistics by source IP and destination IP.
 It does not generate specific traffic information by port or application, for that more advanced function NetFlow should be used.

 Pandora NTA is a simple way to monitor your network at a low level, without investing in specialized hardware or third party tools, and incorporate this information in your existing monitoring platform.
 Pandora NTA offers:

 - Detailed consumption by incoming and outgoing traffic of each local IP of the local network.

 - Specific reports on network consumption, by source IP.